MORE OF SAM'S OLD ART

 [Henceforth I will use the term 'ghost' to refer to disembodied spirits in general]

 According to my dream log, the first incident occurred in April, 1998.
 The third incident was in June, 2008.
 Oddly, I could not find any record of the second, but as I remember all three 'visits' were fairly similar in nature.
-I am not going to describe them in detail, except to say that even though each incident commenced while I was in bed and in a near-sleep state, while it was happening I was completely alert (so it seemed to me) and aware of what was going on.
-When the 'ghost' touched me it was absolutely real; I felt the mattress sag under its weight (ironically, I suppose this detail could actually argue against it being a real ghost -- would a ghost have weight? -- although you could always cover it by supposing encounters with ghosts happen in some sort of non-rational, alternate reality where inner mind and external reality blur into each other^).
+The details I'm going to leave to the reader's imagination, as they were graphically sexual, except to say that even though each incident commenced while I was in bed and in a near-sleep state, while it was happening I was completely alert (so it seemed to me) and aware of what was going on.
+When the 'ghost' touched me it was absolutely real; I felt the mattress sag under its weight (ironically, I suppose this detail could actually argue against it being a real ghost -- would a ghost have weight?
+Well.., but then, why not?
+You could always argue that encounters with ghosts happen in some sort of non-rational, alternate setting where inner mind and external reality blur into each other).

 The first visit was briefly alluded to in a